Saltwater crocodile: Male size

 The largest confirmed saltwater crocodile on record drowned in a fishing net in Papua New Guinea, in 1979.
 Its dried skin plus head measured 6.2 m in length and it was estimated to have been 6.3 m when accounting for shrinkage and a missing tail tip.
 Projected from their skull lengths, multiple specimens from Singapore were estimated to belong in life to male crocodiles measuring more than 6 m.
 A large Vietnamese saltwater crocodile was reliably estimated, based on its skull after its death, at 6.3 to 6.8 m.
 However, according to evidence in the form of skulls coming from some of the largest crocodiles ever shot, the maximum possible size attained by the largest members of this species is considered to be 7 m.
 A governmental study from Australia accepts that the very largest members of the species are likely to measure 6 to 7 m in length and weigh 900 to 1500 kg.
 Furthermore, a research paper on the morphology and physiology of crocodilians by the same organisation estimates that saltwater crocodiles reaching sizes of 7 m would weigh around 2000 kg.
 Due to the extreme size and highly aggressive nature of the species, weight in larger specimens is frequently poorly documented.
 A 5.1 m long individual named "Sweetheart" was found to have weighed 780 kg.
 Another large crocodile named "Gomek", measuring 5.42 m in length weighed around 860 kg.
 In 1992, a notorious man-eater, named "Bujang Senang" was killed in Sarawak, Malaysia.
 It measured 5.7 m in length and weighed more than 900 kg.
 A saltwater–siamese hybrid named "Yai" (ใหญ่, meaning big; born 10 June 1972) at the Samutprakarn Crocodile Farm and Zoo, Thailand was claimed to be the largest crocodile ever held in captivity.
 It measured 6 m in length and weighed approximately 1118 kg.
 In 1962, a large male saltwater crocodile was shot in Adelaide River, Northern Territory.
 It was recorded to be 6.1 m long and weighed 1097 kg.
-A large male in the Philippines, named Lolong, was one of the largest saltwater crocodile ever caught and placed in captivity.
+A large male in the Philippines, named Lolong, was one of the largest saltwater crocodiles ever caught and placed in captivity.
 He was 6.17 m long and weighed 1075 kg.
 Following his death in 2013, the largest living crocodile in captivity was "Cassius", who was kept at Marineland Crocodile Park, a zoo located at Green Island, Queensland, Australia.
 He measured 5.48 m (18 ft 0 in) in length and weighed approximately 1,300 kg (2,870 lb) before his death in November 2024.